 “I think they we’re heading somewhere very good as a human race.
 It’s birth pangs.
 It’s very painful being born.
 But at the end you get a beautiful baby.
 I think we’re heading somewhere beautiful and peaceful obviously, but it may take some time to get there and there may be some fighting on the way there, you know.
 It’s why I wanted to reintroduce Mahalia and artists like that.
 They embody the certainty that we’re gonna end up living peacefully together.”

-(This is extracted from a longer feature that will appear in Issue 3 of Dig With It magazine – out November 6, 2020.
+(This is extracted from a longer feature from Issue 3 of Dig With It magazine.
 See here for online sales.)